airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 to one resource within the API. e.g. a __Stripe Source__ would have have one __Stream__ for `Transactions`, one for `Charges` and so on.

-### The AbstractSource Object
+### The `AbstractSource` Object
 This brings us to the CDK's `AbstractSource` object.
-This represents the just discussed `Source` concept and is the top-level entrypoint for the 4 methods __Source__'s need to implement.
+This represents the just discussed `Source` concept and is the top-level entrypoint for the 4 methods __Source__s need to implement.

 `Spec` and `Check` are the `AbstractSource`'s simplest operations.

-`Spec` returns a checked in json schema file encoding the required configuration.
-The `AbstractSource` looks for a file named `spec.json` by default in the module's root.
+`Spec` returns a checked in json schema file specifying the required configuration.
+The `AbstractSource` looks for a file named `spec.json` in the module's root by default.
 Here is an [example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-exchange-rates/source_exchange_rates/spec.json).

 `Check` delegates to the `AbstractSource`'s `check_connection` function.
-The function `config` parameter the user-provided configuration, as specified in the `spec.json` returned by `Spec`, and is used to validate authentication and authorization.
-Here is the [example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-exchange-rates/source_exchange_rates/source.py#L90) from the same Exchange Rates API.
+The function's `config` parameter contains the user-provided configuration, specified in the `spec.json` returned by `Spec`. `check_connection` uses this configuration to validate access and permissioning.
+Here is an example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-exchange-rates/source_exchange_rates/source.py#L90) from the same Exchange Rates API.

 #### The Streams Interface
 In parallel with the above concepts, an `AbstractSource` owns a set of `Stream`s.
 This is populated via